This post may contain affiliate links through which we are paid a small commission, but your cost does not change. Thank you!

 If you are looking for a literature-rich world history curriculum that presents history from a biblical worldview, we highly recommend TruthQuest.
 Our World History Timeline Notebooks are a perfect complement to the TruthQuest history guides, but are so versatile they can be used with almost any world history curriculum.
 TruthQuest has generously donated their TruthQuest: Beginnings Guide to giveaway to one of our readers!
 The giveaway is running for two more days; be sure to enter to win before you go!

-Also, be sure to check out our latest homeschooling resources curriculum!
+Also, be sure to check out our most popular FREE homeschooling resources!

 You might also like: